 I’d like to propose “Observational Playtesting”.
 For me, these techniques have strong parallels with observational research in a number of other disciplines, such as anthropology, behavioral economics, and cognitive psychology.
 I work as a designer and user researcher for a large retailer, so my playtesting techniques are very informed by a User Experience background.

 In Observational Playtesting, you are trying understand the player experience of a game, paying close attention to the ways they feel and react to moments during play.
-The best ways to do this are to not play in your own games and be watching and taking careful notes as testers play (video / audio recording can be helpful too).
+The best ways to be wholly focused on watching and taking careful notes as testers play (video / audio recording can be helpful too).

 If you’ve only taken notes or collected feedback forms at the end of a session, you miss most of what you can potentially capture.
 The experience of your game happens during the game, so it’s silly to only measure and record data afterwards.
 Limits of human memory and a number of powerful cognitive and psychological biases make observational playtesting the best way to capture playtest data that is difficult to collect or skewed in post game feedback.
 In part, this is why many top designers have started asking remote blind testers to video record their game sessions.